GenericProgrammer1234/Noml/README.md

 ### Visual Editor Mode
 - Description: Allows for cursor movement and text editing using arrow keys and other simple keystrokes.
 - Usage:
-  - Enter the visual editor mode by pressing the backtick key (\`) while in the editor.
+  - Enter the visual editor mode by pressing the `v` key while in the editor.
   - Use arrow keys to navigate and edit text.
   - Press Enter to create a new line.
   - Press Backspace to delete characters.
-  - Press the backtick key (\`) again to exit visual editor mode.
+  - Press the `v` key again to exit visual editor mode.

 Please note that NOML is designed to be a minimalistic text editor, and its functionality is limited to basic text editing and file operations.
 Enjoy the simplicity and customize it to suit your preferences.

 ## Installation

-To clone the GitHub repository for `Noml_Plus` by `UniqueName12345`, add it to the `PYTHONPATH`, and create an alias, follow these steps for both Windows and Linux.
+To clone the GitHub repository for `Noml` by `GenericProgrammer12345`, add it to the `PYTHONPATH`, and create an alias, follow these steps for both Windows and Linux.
 Before you begin, make sure you have Git installed on your system.

 **DO NOT USE INSTALLER.BAT OR INSTALLER.SH**